 Every time they do that, again, just say you start with your registration form.
 Two weeks in you decide you want to add a new field, you want to capture someone’s address.
 So the developer goes and implements an address field.
 They then don’t do any work on that for another few weeks and then you decide, I want to change the address field or add a suburb to that address field.

 Back in they go and they have to relearn how that thing works again in order to start working on it again.
 You do that over the course of six months and you’ve actually put waste into the system.
 You’ve had them engage in this piece of the code again and again.
-If you had batched all of those up where you have a look at how important the feature is right now, if you batch all of the features up and get them to do it once, you’ve reduced the waste overall.
+If you had batched all of those up, and this is where you have to look at how important the feature is right now, if you batch all of the features up and get them to do it once, you’ve reduced the waste overall.
 They’ve just engaged with the system once, done all of the changes together, put it live and now they don’t have to deal with it again for a while.

-You may have an indirect effect on codes that already existed.
+- You may have an indirect effect on codes that already existed.
 So you’ve made a change to this part of the system and it turns out that it also affects this part but you haven’t noticed it and now you’ve got a bug.

 The difficulty with defects is, as Ben said with the NASA example, you can spend infinite amounts of money trying to deal with defects.
 Defects is one of the big ones where you want to spend enough time and effort to reduce the majority of defects.
 Make it so that if they are going to occur, they’re not going to occur in the critical parts of the system.
-You want people to be able to engage with the most important parts of your system and have the confidence there but depending on how important those last ten percent are, you may test them less frequently.
+You want people to be able to engage with the most important parts of your system and have the confidence there, but depending on how important those last 10% are, you may test them less frequently.
 You may just accept that you’re going to rely on reports of those issues coming in and go from there.

 Learning how to manage this delicate balance of skills and organisation can do wonders for your software project.
 Knowing when to move forward and when to evaluate efficiency are just the beginning to running a tight ship.
 If handled right, seeking out the best ways to eliminate wasteful processes or mindsets can actually improve the independent performance of your team members and make everyone happier with the results of their work.
 Adding that to saving money and time sounds like a perfect plan.